nawabahmadreshi/documentation/pages/getting-started/link-behavior.md

 | Pinterest | Shows a Branch deepview *
 | All other apps/browsers | Redirects to App Store

-(*) We show a deepview on Twitter and Pinterest because it's possible to open the app when installed using this mechanism, and the only other alternative would be to redirect to the App Store 100% of the time from these browsers.
+(*) We show a deepview on Pinterest because it's possible to open the app when installed using this mechanism, and the only other alternative would be to redirect to the App Store 100% of the time from these browsers.
 We don't do this on Facebook.

 ## Android mobile link behavior